Why is this important?

 How much free pre-school education are children entitled to

-From 1 August 2014, children are entitled to 600 hours of funded pre-school education over the school year.
+Children are entitled to 600 hours of funded pre-school education over the school year.
 This usually means that a child is offered five sessions of pre-school education a week, throughout the school year.

 Do children have to have pre-school education